 Your information is safe with us.
-At Meredith Village Savings Bank, the basis of each customer relationship is trust.
+At MVSB, the basis of each customer relationship is trust.

 We take your privacy and security seriously at MVSB and have implemented vigorous internal security measures to protect your personal and account information while banking at our branches, over the phone and via the web.
 With keystroke loggers, virus attacks and phishing scams becoming increasingly prevalent, your vigilance and cooperation is also imperative in ensuring your security online.

 In the expandable menus below, you will find information about security controls as well as tips for making your online experience as safe as possible.

 Preserving your trust is our top priority.
 Therefore, we want you to understand what information we collect, how we use and how we protect it.
 To learn more, review our Privacy Notice.

 MVSB will never call, email or text you to request your usernames, passwords, account numbers or other secure information.
 If you receive an unsolicited message or call claiming to be from MVSB or, if for any reason you are not sure if a message you received was sent from MVSB, please do not click on any links or attachments and contact us to verify that the communication is authentic.
 Do not provide your login credentials in response to any request online, by phone or in person.
 Providing this information may allow a criminal to access your account(s).

 We monitor online banking activity closely and may contact you if we notice login attempts, bill payments or external transfers that are out of the ordinary for you.
 Risk Management Specialists from MVSB or from our online banking service providers will only contact you to verify the activity was authorized by you and will not ask for confidential information, such as your online banking username and password.
 If you are ever uncertain if a communication you received was made by or on behalf of MVSB, please hang up and call us back directly.
 Please also be sure to keep your contact information up to date, so that we can reach you promptly.

 How do we protect your security when you are online?